neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/1-processing/chapter.md

 ## Learn

 The current transaction in NEO•ONE smart contracts can be accessed using `Blockchain.currentTransaction`.
-The transaction itself has many useful properties, but the ones that we're only interested in a few of them.
+The transaction itself has many useful properties, but for now we are only interested in a few of them.
 Let's look at an example.

 ```typescript
 import { Blockchain, Hash256, receive, SmartContract } from '@neo-one/smart-contract';